oerpli/MONitERO/csv/tx_spent.md

 * (Probably) spent on a forked chain: [Link](#TODO)
 * At risk of being identified as spent: [Link](#TODO)

+The queries for these files can be found here: [../sql/queries/spent_outputs.sql](https://github.com/oerpli/MONitERO/blob/master/sql/queries/spent_outputs.sql)

-These files cannot be included in the repo due to their size.
+The CSV files cannot be included in the repo due to their size.